formsandflows/PACo/Components/PACo_Tile_B.md

 ![image](https://user-images.githubusercontent.com/35654198/235983204-0bf827c7-0985-47b4-ab34-31d5e8166edd.png)

-You can use the canvas app "PACo Examples" for a better understanding of, and to experiment with, this canvas component.

 ## Custom properties

 | Display name | Property type | Property definition | Data type | Description | Memo